 From migrating seabirds to the autumn stag rut, there is an abundance of wildlife to enjoy at all times of the year.
 Each month offers a chance to experience its own seasonal flora and fauna.

 The number of bird species recorded in our visitors’ books is diverse and sometimes surprising.
 It is possible to see anything from the awe-inspiring white-tailed sea eagle or golden eagle to tiny wrens.
 Watching gannets fold their wings and dive is a sight one never fails to marvel at.
-Siskin, greenfinch and goldfinch are regular visitors to the bird table outside the sitting room window along with most of the common garden birds.
+Siskin, greenfinch and goldfinch are regular visitors to the bird feeders outside the sitting room window along with most of the common garden birds.
 Wheatear, snipe, ringed plover, red and black throated and great northern divers, warblers ... the list goes on and on!

 The Red Deer Rut